 After World War One, Germany issued these stamps in honor of the Oldenberg school for training guide dogs.
 The images show veterans being helped by their dogs, using both the traditional cane and also a harness for the dog.
 Some of the stamps use the word, "Fuhrer," but in this context, the word does not refer to Adolph Hitler, but instead, it just means the word "leader".
 Thus, one of the stamps has the translation (very roughly) translates as "He leads him from sidewalk to sidewalk".
 (Images courtesy of the Imperial War Museum.)

-The video at the bottom of this page is described by Miriam Ascarelli, in her book, Independent Vision: Dorothy Harrison Eustis and the Story of the Seeing Eye.
-In 1923, an American woman, Dorothy Harrison Eustis, started breeding and training German Shepherds in nearby Switzerland to work as police and military dogs.
+Miriam Ascarelli, in her book, Independent Vision: Dorothy Harrison Eustis and the Story of the Seeing Eye, tells the following inspiring story: In 1923, an American woman, Dorothy Harrison Eustis, started breeding and training German Shepherds in nearby Switzerland to work as police and military dogs.
 Four years later, she wrote a story about the guide dogs in Germany for The Saturday Evening Post.
 Morris Frank, an American who was blind, wrote to her and asked, “Is what you say really true?
 If so, I want one of those dogs!
 And I am not alone.
 Thousands of blind like me abhor being dependent on others.
 Help me and I will help them.
 Train me and I will bring back my dog and show people here how a blind man can be absolutely on his own.
 We can then set up an instruction center in this country to give all those here who want it a chance at a new life.”
 Ms. Eustis trained a Guide dog for Mr. Morris, who traveled to Switzerland and was partnered with the dog, a female German Shepherd named Kiss—whom he promptly renamed Buddy (the same name as the next six guide dogs he owned).
 Eustis later founded the first guide-dog training school in the United States, and in the following years, schools and organizations were founded all over Europe.